gh-productivity-workshops/PetSpotR/workshop/README.md

     - Search for "Copilot" and select the GitHub Copilot extension (don't click Install!)
     - Rather than clicking install, click the cog icon and select "Add to devcontainer.json".
     - Go back to the `devcontainer.json` file and see the change.
 Note that the extension hasn't been installed at this point!
-  - Let's reload the Codespace so we can see the change.
+  - Reload your Codespace and see the changes.
     - Ctrl/Cmd-Shift-P, then type "rebuild" to find it.
 Choose the "Codespaces: Rebuild Container" option.
 Confirm the dialog by clicking "Rebuild" and wait for it to reload.
     - Once reloaded, you'll be able to see Copilot installed - both in the Extensions pane, as well as via the Copilot logo bottom right!
     - (Note: This may take a little while.
 While it's running, explain why - we were using Prebuilds before!)

-Copilot:
+### GitHub Copilot

+In the past few months artifically intelligent (AI) programs have exploded.
+Everyone is using them for increased productivity.
+[GitHub Copilot](https://github.com/features/copilot) is your AI pair programmer.
+It can help you write, synthese, understand, and explain code.
+In this workshop you will learn how to:

-- Let's add some more detail to our lost pet form - where the pet was last seen
+- Let's add more detail to our lost pet form using GitHub Copilot - where the pet was last seen
   - Add to the Lost Pet page:
     - Go to LostPet.razor (you can get there quickly with `Ctrl/Cmd-P`, then typing the filename)
     - (Ensure Copilot is turned on using the icon at the right of the status bar - explain you can turn it on or off here)